kabiromohd/Staff_Attrition_Prediction/README.md

 ```
 python predict_test.py
 ```

-You get the below screenshot:
+- Below screenshot illustrates the output:

 ![run predict test](https://github.com/kabiromohd/Staff_Attrition_Prediction/assets/121871052/2014c241-82f9-4e58-aff5-a194a9ae2f36)

 ### Deploy model locally with Docker
-You can deploy the flask web services to Docker locally by following these steps.
+- Deploy Flask web services to Docker locally by following these steps.

-- You need to have Docker desktop installed on your machine and running before you build the image.
+  - Install Docker desktop and need to be running before building image.
-- Create an account on docker web login [Docker Web](https://hub.docker.com)
+  - Create an account on docker web login [Docker Web](https://hub.docker.com).
   - Creating an account on Docker enables setting up of Docker repository which can be used to push the docker image created locally.
-- Docker repo created for the purpose of this project is *"kabiromohd/data_science"*
+  - Docker repo created for the purpose of this project is *"kabiromohd/data_science"*.
   - Docker repository was created to enable getting URL for the capstone1 image.

-To create the project docker image:
+- To create the project docker image:

-- You need to be in the folder where the environment was setup in my own case "c:\midterm" and all file are present
   - Create a docker repo, which in my case "kabiromohd/data_science".
   - You can create the Docker repo from the web sign in interface of docker [Docker Web](https://hub.docker.com)

 ```
 pipenv shell
 ```

-Create docker image by running the following:
+- Create docker image by running the following:

 ```
 docker build -t kabiromohd/data_science:capstone1 .
 ```

-followed by this docker command which runs the docker image created
+- followed by this docker command which runs the docker image created

 ```
 docker run -it --rm -p 6090:6090 kabiromohd/data_science:capstone1
 ```

-If the two commands run successfully you should see below screenshot:
+- If the two commands run successfully below screenshot will be seen:

 ![Docker Deployment](https://github.com/kabiromohd/Staff_Attrition_Prediction/assets/121871052/a7f86a23-a33f-4e48-b2dc-0fa7d8ec4279)